Google AI Overview Citation Scraper avatar

 5. (Optional) Raise Wait after DOM ready to 12000–15000 ms for slow proxy exits.

-6. Pick a Proxy — leave default RESIDENTIAL.
-The Actor will fall back to BUYPROXIES94952 automatically if residential is unavailable on your plan.
+6. Pick a Proxy — leave the default RESIDENTIAL.
+We fall back to the BUYPROXIES94952 group automatically when residential is unavailable on your plan.

 7. Click Start.
-Rows stream into the default dataset.
+Rows stream into the default dataset as each query completes.

 Quick examples